mattermost/docs/source/install/ee-install.rst

 Enterprise Install and Upgrade
 ===========================================

 Mattermost Enterprise Edition is free to use in "team mode" without enterprise features enabled.
 Enable enteprise features using a `trial license <https://about.mattermost.com/trial/>`_ or by `purchasing a license key <https://about.mattermost.com/pricing/>`_.
-You can `compare features in multiple Mattermost Enterprise Editions online <https://about.mattermost.com/features/>`_
+There are two variants of Enterprise Edition, E10 and E20, and you can `compare their features online <https://about.mattermost.com/features/>`_.

 Installing Enterprise Edition
 -----------------------------